adobe-rnd/aem-commerce-ssg/README.md

 ## LiveSearch

 The action uses LiveSearch to list products from the store.
-PLEASE NOTE: LiveSearch has a hard limit: the maximum number of results that can be returned in a search query is 10,000.
+PLEASE NOTE that LiveSearch has a hard limit on the maximum number of results that can be returned in a search query: 10,000.
 For further details, please see https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/boundaries-limits#query